Oct 27, 2022

 You can also flush the DNS cache on Windows, Linux, and Mac.

-While we’re talking about network connections, you can also fix the ERR_CACHE_MISS error by resetting your network settings.
+While we’re talking about the internet connections troubleshooter, you can also fix the ERR_CACHE_MISS error by resetting your network settings.

 If you’re using Windows, reset network settings through the Command prompt.
 Here are the steps to do so: